iyakovetskaya/Polarizing-News/README.md

 # Polarizing-News
-Code for H. Yoganarasimhan and I. Yakovetskaya.
+Data and Code for H. Yoganarasimhan and I. Yakovetskaya.
 Is Social Media Seeded with Polarizing News?